mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Why build a server rack at home?

-If you have a bunch of servers, it seems logical to put them into a server rack, but if you're not from the homelab world, you might wonder why I'd have all these servers to begin with.

-- A dedicated server for virtual machines allows me to isolate software projects to different virtual machines, and it requires reboots less frequently than my main Windows workstation.
-- Having a storage server means that all of my devices can store data in one place that has good fault tolerance and backups.
+If you've never played with servers, you might wonder why anyone would build put a bunch of them in their house, much less build a little shrine to house all of them.

+Everyone has their own reasons for getting into homelab, but here's why I enjoy it:

+- **Software development**: I use a dedicated server for virtual machines, so rebooting or upgrading my main workstation doesn't affect what's running on my server, and it's easy for me to spin up new experimental VMs.
+- **Storage**: It's much more convenient having a huge amount of storage that all of my devices share rather than buying large hard drives for each device and scattering my data everywhere.
+The storage server uses ZFS, which reduces the risk of data corruption and can survive a hard drive failure without losing data.
-- Building my own router with open-source software gives me more control over my network and saves me from running the buggy software that's in most consumer-grade routers.
+- **Networking**: Building my own router with open-source software gives me more control over my network and saves me from running the buggy software that's in most consumer-grade routers.

 ## Why this guide?

 ### By a beginner for beginners

-Even though I've been doing homelab stuff for the past few years, I still consider myself a beginner, and this is a beginner-level guide.
+Even though I've been experimenting with homelab for the past few years, I still consider myself a beginner, and this is a beginner-level guide.

-I've read a lot of other homelab guides where the author sounds like they're building their 20th rack.
+Most other homelab authors write like they're building their 20th rack.
 They don't explain their thought process for choosing components or why they rejected alternatives.
-At this point, they probably don't even know.
 They've been doing it so long that the decisions have become unconscious.

-Because this is my first time building a server rack, I'm free from the curse of knowledge (TODO: link).
+Because this is my first time building a server rack, I'm free from the [curse of knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge).
 I'm walking you through how I approached the process for the first time so that you can follow along.

-I made mistakes in this process, and I didn't build the ideal rack, but I think readers learn better by seeing mistakes instead of seeing only perfect racks where the author says they did everything perfectly.

 ### No conflict of interest